OfficeDev/O365-Node-Express-Ejs-Sample-App/README.md

 get the `tunneling socket could not be established, cause=connect ECONNREFUSED` or a similar one (e.g., `ECONNRESET`) error.

 <a name="get-site-lists">
-## Get SharePoint site lits
+## Work with Office 365 SharePoint site lits

-This involves a GET request against the SharePoint site `lists` resource (`https://{tenant}.sharepoint.com/_api/web/lists`).
+This involves a `HTTP GET` request against the SharePoint site `lists` resource (`https://{tenant}.sharepoint.com/_api/web/lists`).
 For an Office 365 developer site with the domain name of `contoso.onmicrosoft.com`, the `{tenant}` value is `contoso`.
 The app must have appropriate permissions to the Office 365 SharePoint Online service as configured in Azure Active Directory.

+To create a list, use `HTTP POST` against the `lists` resource.
+To update or delete a list, use the `HTTP POST` request against the
+URI of the list, specifying the `"X-HTTP-METHOD":"MERGE"` or `"X-HTTP-METHOD":"DELETE"` as a request header.

 Notice that you may need to specify `secureProtocol: 'TLSv1_method'` as an additional option to the request if you get the `tunneling socket could not be established, cause=connect ECONNREFUSED` or a similar one (e.g., `ECONNRESET`) error.
 You must aslo add `accept : 'application/json'` in the options settings if you expect to receive the response in JSON.
 Otherwise, you will get an XML payload.

 <a name="make-app-work">